grscheller/dtools-fp/README.md

 # Python Functional Programming (FP) Package

-Python package to facilitate functional programming while endeavoring to remain Pythonic.
+Functional programming tools which endeavor to be Pythonic.

 ## Overview